LorenvXn/mu3/Jupyter_approach/README.md

 <b>Notes </b> </br>
 Obviously, you have to run the jupyter notebook with the ansible user.
 Eh!

-And more obvious, keep in mind the hierarchy of folders for this approach - there won't be necessary a play/ folder for ansible playbooks.
+And more obvious, keep in mind the hierarchy of folders for this approach - there won't be necessary a play/ folder for ansible playbooks -- everything is done in python now.